 One of the most popular restaurants in the area is Caru' cu Bere (The Beer Cart), and it also happens to be one of the city's landmarks.
 This 19th century charing in features a beautiful architecture and an interesting history.
 Its name comes from the fact that in the past, the beer was brought to the inn from a nearby brewery in large wooden barrels loaded in carts.

-Today, the beer is produced using a secret recipe in the Tuborg Breweries, which is closed for one day each month just to produce this beer.
+Tuborg Breweries are producing the beer after a secret recipe.
+The brewery closes for one day each month just to produce this beer.

 Bucharest's Old Town is also the perfect place for a sightseeing tour.